bennojoy/ntp/README.md

 them are as follows.
 See the NTP configuration documentation for details:

 	# The driftfile
-	driftfile: /var/lib/ntp/drifta
+	ntp_driftfile: /var/lib/ntp/drifta

 	# The server to sync time with
-	server: [0.ubuntu.pool.ntp.org, 1.ubuntu.pool.ntp.org]
+	ntp_server: [0.ubuntu.pool.ntp.org, 1.ubuntu.pool.ntp.org]

-	restrict:
+	ntp_restrict:
 	  - "restrict -4 default kod notrap nomodify nopeer noquery"
 	  - "restrict -6 default kod notrap nomodify nopeer noquery"
 	  - "restrict 127.0.0.1"

-	crypto: no
+	ntp_crypto: no
-	includefile: no
+	ntp_includefile: no
-	keys: no
+	ntp_keys: no
-	trustedkey: no
+	ntp_trustedkey: no
-	requestkey: no
+	ntp_requestkey: no
-	controlkey: no
+	ntp_controlkey: no
-	statistics: no
+	ntp_statistics: no
-	broadcast: no
+	ntp_broadcast: no
-	broadcastclient: no
+	ntp_broadcastclient: no
-	multicastclient: no
+	ntp_multicastclient: no

 Examples
 --------